TACC-Cloud/abaco-cli/README.md

 delete       init         messages     submit       workers
 ```

-Each command has a help message, which can be viewed with the `-h` flag.
+Each subcommand has a help message, which can be viewed with the `-h` flag.
 The `abaco` command has a help message:

 ```